 The “power” that “was given” the beast “over all kindreds, and tongues, and nations” “applies to the heyday of the papacy” which, according to the Commentary was “perhaps during the Middle Ages, when it exercised almost undisputed sway over Europe, but especially when, in the future, the power of the papacy will be more fully revived.”

-Then, they were “overcome . . . and kill[ed]” with “their dead bodies” being left “in the street of the great city, which spiritually is called Sodom and Egypt, where also our Lord was crucified” (Revelation 11:8) during the three and a half day victory celebration (Revelation 11:8-11), the final “heyday” for the beast’s followers.
-Then, there was “a great earthquakc” in which “seven thousand” of those “men” “were slain” spreading terror throughout the ranks of the “remnant” (Revelation 11:13) of the beast’s followers.
+Then, the “two witnesses” were “overcome . . . and kill[ed]” with “their dead bodies” being left “in the street of the great city, which spiritually is called Sodom and Egypt, where also our Lord was crucified” (Revelation 11:8), during the three and a half day victory celebration (Revelation 11:10, 11), the final “heyday” for the beast’s followers.
+Then, there was “a great earthquake” in which “seven thousand” of those men “were slain” spreading terror throughout the ranks of the “remnant” (Revelation 11:13) of the beast’s followers.

 Verse 8: And all that dwell upon the earth shall worship him, whose names are not written in the book of life of the Lamb slain from the foundation of the world.

-Although verse 4 appears to depict two camps of Satan worshipers inclusive of those who worship the “dragon” while others worship the “beast,” they really comprise only one camp, because all worship the “dragon” which gave the “beast” “his power . . . seat and great authority.”
+Although verse 4 appears to depict two camps of Satan worshipers, inclusive of those who worship the “dragon,” while others worship the “beast,” they really comprise only one camp, because all worship the “dragon” which gave the “beast” “his power . . . seat and great authority” (Verse 2).
 Only those “whose names are . . . in the book of life” will be spared, because Jesus promised: “He that overcometh, the same shall be clothed in white raiment; and I will not blot out his name out of the book of life, but I will confess his name before my Father, and before his angels” (Revelation 3:5).

-Therefore two camps will stand out in this contest, the disloyal followers of the dragon, who, spiritually speaking, “dwell upon the earth” permanently, and the loyal follows of Christ who, spiritually speaking, “dwell in heaven” as we saw in verse 6.
+Therefore, two camps will stand out in this contest, the disloyal followers of the dragon, who, spiritually speaking, “dwell upon the earth” permanently, and the loyal follows of Christ who, spiritually speaking, “dwell in heaven” (Verse 6).
 They “keep the commandments and have the testimony of Jesus Christ” (Revelation 12:17) who is “the Lamb slain from the foundation of the world.”

 Verse 9: If any man have an ear, let him hear.

-He, we are warned, was “given . . . to make war with the saints, and to overcome them” suggesting the self righteous Laodiceans will be “overcome” unless willing to be “tried in the fire” of affliction because they chose Christ’s “white raiment” of righteousness.
-Having anointed their “eyes with eyesalve” they were enabled to “see” many things in their character that must be corrected in addition to what Jesus wants them to understand about the wiles of the “beast.”
+He, we are warned, was “given . . . to make war with the saints, and to overcome them” suggesting the self-righteous Laodiceans will be “overcome” unless willing to be “tried in the fire” of affliction.
+If they will have their “eyes anointed with eyesalve,” they will be enabled to “see” many things in their character that must be corrected, in addition to what Jesus wants them to understand about the wiles of the “beast.”